Our rating(3.6/5)

 Our opinion: better for Barclays customers

-We think you need to be a relatively stable business to benefit from a Barclaycard agreement, because you’re committing to 12-18 months and card rates are better the larger your monthly turnover is.
+We think you need to be a stable business to benefit from a Barclaycard agreement, because you’re committing to 12 or 18 months and card rates are better with a large turnover.
 It’s also beneficial to bank with Barclays, as payouts are faster with an in-house bank account.

-New and small businesses shouldn’t be afraid to contact the bank, as they are relatively upfront about terms and deal with a lot of small businesses.
-But we’ve seen the bank can be stricter than other payment providers when it comes to accepting high-risk business types and startups with an uncertain future.
+New and small businesses shouldn’t be afraid to contact the bank, as they are relatively upfront about terms.
+But we’ve seen it being stricter than other payment providers about accepting high-risk business types and startups with an uncertain future.
+Fees and onboarding are not geared towards very small businesses either.

 That being said, Barclaycard offers great anti-fraud measures, complete terminal packages with a full-fledged merchant account, and remote payments combined with the card machines.
 But main competitor Worldpay has more in the way of online payments and integration options.

-Barclaycard does charge a setup fee to create an account, though, and all the little fees for refunds, PCI compliance etc. do add up.
+Barclaycard does charge a setup fee, though, and all the little fees for refunds, PCI compliance etc. add up.

 Barclaycard Business ratings